rbeccapotter/VPD_CBS-TRK-Vaccine_Preventable_Disease_Case_Based_Surveillance/docs/vpd_cbs_tracker_design.md

 3. Improved access at district & facility levels: Allows staff to remotely access details related to a case they are working on (ie. lab staff, clinical staff).
 4. Reduced burden on upwards reporting: Enables case reports captured in the national DHIS2 system to be syncronized to a regional platform through electronic data exchange, rather than through manual processes.

 The VPD CBS package was developed in close collaboration with WHO Health Emergencies (WHE) programme and WHO Regional Office for Africa and is intended to strengthen recommendations for improving electronic disease surveillance systems as outlined in the [Technical Guidelines for Integrated Disease Surveillance and Response in the AFRO Region (2019)](https://apps.who.int/iris/bitstream/handle/10665/325015/WHO-AF-WHE-CPI-05.2019-eng.pdf).
-For AFRO Member States, the package also serves as a replacement for centralized, offline reporting into the Epi Info database that has traditionally been used for submitting case reports to the Regional Office.
+For AFRO Member States, the package also serves as a replacement for centralized, offline reporting into the Epi-Info database that has traditionally been used for submitting case reports to the Regional Office.
 Additional data exchange apps have been developed to facilitate pushing case reports from a country's DHIS2 instance to the AFRO regional surveillance platform.
 As such, data elements have been aligned to the standard VPD case reports used across the region.
 The package can be adapted to local needs and national guidelines; however any key elements that are required by the regional platform will be mandatory and should therefore not be modified.

 For non-AFRO Member States, the package can be further modified to include/exclude diseases and data variables from the tracker program according to national policies on reportable and notifiable diseases.
 The overall tracker program design for linking case reporting with laboratory results and classification is flexible for national and regional modification.